 The Principal must approve the location and content of posters or displays.
-Posters may be posted throughout the building.
+Posters may be posted throughout the building after receiving approval.
 All posters and displays will be approved by the Principal's office with a removal date.
 Organizations that do not abide by the removal date in a timely fashion will be notified.